dhopp1/llarga/README.md

 secondaryBackgroundColor="#F0F2F6"
 ```

 - The app can support unlimited users.
 Simultaneous generation requests will be queued and executed in the order they are received.
-All users share the same LLMs, so if you want to allow users to choose between multiple LLMs, you need to have enough VRAM to load them simultaneously.
+- All users share the same LLMs, so if you want to allow users to choose between multiple LLMs, you need to have enough VRAM to load them simultaneously.
+- Or, you can tick the `Clear other LLMs on reinitialize` checkbox under `Advanced model parameters`, which will clear all other LLMs (for all users) before loading the chosen model.

 ## Changing model parameters
 - Parameters are explained in the sidebar in their respective tooltips.